-- Applicant 1 Does not fulfil the criteria of being in receipt of an aged pension but has been on the Shire waiting list for 3 months and is in receipt of a disability pension and has specific reasons for needing new accommodation.
-This applicant is currently living in Department of Housing accommodation in Perth and is very keen to move to back to Wundowie as she has friends and family who live in the area which would provide a good support system for her. - Applicant 2 also does not fulfil the requirement of being in receipt of an aged pension but has been on the Department of Housing waiting list since 1 May 2014. - Applicant 3 Fulfils the aged pension criteria but has not been on the waiting list.
-Her rental accommodation is being sold and she felt that the units at Wundowie would be suitable for her.
+- Applicant 1 Does not fulfil the criteria of being aged but has been on the Shire waiting list for 3 months and is in receipt of the pension and has specific reasons for needing new accommodation.
+This applicant is currently living in Department of Housing accommodation in Perth and is very keen to move to back to Wundowie as she has friends and family who live in the area which would provide a good support system for her. - Applicant 2 also does not fulfil the age criteria but has been on the Department of Housing waiting list since 1 May 2014.

+Applicant 3 has not been on the waiting list however her current rental is being sold and she will require housing in the near future: